-Kia Ceed review - Engines, performance and drive
+Kia Ceed - Engines, performance and drive

-The Ceed can't rival the class benchmark, the Ford Focus, for the way it drives, but the Ceed still rewards being driven hard in a way that the previous version doesn’t.
+The Ceed can't rival the class benchmark, the Focus, for the way it drives, but it still rewards being driven hard in a way that the previous version doesn’t.

-Engines, 0-60 acceleration and top speed
+0-62mph acceleration and top speed

 In this review

 - 1Kia Ceed reviewThe Kia Ceed is one of the firm’s best-selling cars, and the latest model is a hatchback front-runner